Blosc/c-blosc2/README_CFRAME_FORMAT.rst

 The *vlmetalayers* object which stores the variable-length user meta data can change in size during the lifetime of the frame.
 This is an important feature and the reason why the *vlmetalayers* are stored in the trailer and not in the header.
-However, the *vlmetalayers* follows the same format than the metalayers stored in the header.
+However, the *vlmetalayers* follows the same format as the ones stored in the header.

 :trailer_len: